tom171296/BlogNet/_posts/2021/2021-06-30-ConnectingQpidDispatchToAzure.md

 - A certificate for the router, which it uses to identify itself.
 - A CA certificate from azure, so the router knows what CA (and certificates signed by that CA) it can trust.

 There is a script that creates a certificate for the router in the [example project](https://github.com/tom171296/connect-router-to-azure/tree/main/certificates) that I created on github.
-Follow the ReadMe (step 1) to generate a certificate for the router.
+Follow the readme (step 1) to generate a certificate for the router.

 To get a trusted CA from azure I went to the hostname address.
 In my case `blognet.servicebus.windows.net`.
 The result will look something like this: